St Andrew's Uniting Church, Brisbane: Second St Andrew's Church

 Following the formation in 1977 of the Uniting Church in Australia, from the Presbyterian, Methodist and Congregational religions, St Andrew's Church is now a Uniting Church.
 More recent changes to the building include the conversion of the session house and ladies' parlour into contemporary office space.
+The Ann Street City Uniting Church, built in 1959 as the City Congregational Church was closed in 1981 and amalgamated to form St Andrew's Uniting Church parish.

 Although the former Wickham Terrace church was sold for railway redevelopment to commence in 1903, the redevelopment work did not occur for many years.
 The church was used by the railways for storage until 1929, then rented as a gymnasium until 1942 and then finally occupied by the City Congregational Church until 1960, when the redevelopment for the railway station finally commenced.